rpalovics/Alpenglow/README.md

 - Alpenglow is a free and open source C++ framework with easy-to-use Python API.
 - Alpenglow is capable of training and evaluating industry standard recommendation algorithms including variants of popularity, nearest neighbor, and factorization models.
-- Besides batch training and evaluation, Alpenglow supports online training of recommendation models capable of adapting to concept drift in non-stationary environments.
+- Besides batch training and evaluation, Alpenglow supports *online training* of recommendation models capable of adapting to concept drift in non-stationary environments.

 ### Requirements:
-- Anaconda + python3 environment
+- Anaconda + Python 3 environment

 ### Installation:
 - `cd Alpenglow`